 Similar to other wireless ad hoc sensor network protocols, SUMP classifies network entities into two types: the base station and sensor nodes.
 The base station maintains network information and is responsible for making decisions regarding message propagation.
 The sensor nodes gather readings and maintain a limited amount of information about the network.
-Due to the constraints on power, memory, and computational ability, sensor nodes provide only the most rudimentary of error checking.
-A sensor node does not keep any information about parent or child relationships with other nodes, which prevents an adversary from exploiting such a relationship to mount routing level attacks.
-Since the base station is responsible for routing decisions, there is little that an adversary can do to affect the route of a message at the node level.
+Due to the constraints on power, memory and computational ability, sensor nodes provide only the most rudimentary of error checking.

+Since the base station is responsible for routing decisions and sensor nodes simply carry out these decisions, there is little that an adversary can do to affect the route of a message at the node level.
 The base station is assumed to be uncompromisable according to Assumption 3, therefore an adversary cannot gain routing information from the base station.
-Furthermore, the route specified by the base station must be followed explicitly in order for the message to be authenticated correctly by the destination, as discussed in Section III.B.
+Furthermore, the route specified by the base station must be followed explicitly in order for the message to be authenticated correctly by the destination, as discussed in Section 3.3.

-The SUMP protocol consists of two phases of operation: initialization and messaging.
+The SUMP protocol consists of two phases of operation: initialisation and messaging.
 Each phase supports different primitives and local storage requirements.
-The purpose of the initialization phase is to provide the base station with knowledge of individual node connectivity, density of distribution (with regards to connectivity, not locality), and establishment of paths.
+The purpose of the initialisation phase is to provide the base station with knowledge of individual node connectivity, density of distribution (with regards to connectivity, not locality) and establishment of paths.
 The messaging phase is the normal mode of operation used for data collection and dissemination.

 The base station and nodes maintain information about the network that is specific to their individual view of the network structure.
-The base station's view of the network is global, and it maintains two primary structures: the node structure and the group structure.
-The node structure contains a list of all paths to each node, each node's distance in hops from the base station (called hop count), ID, and individual key.
+The base station's view of the network is global and it maintains two primary structures: the node structure and the group structure.
+The node structure contains a list of all paths to each node, each node's distance in hops from the base station (called hop count), ID and individual key.
 The group structure maintains information about all groups in the network in a linked list of group elements.
-A group element contains information about the group including a listing of all nodes' IDs, the distance from the base station to the group (called the level), and methods used for group membership authentication.
-A sensor node only maintains its own key information and group membership information.
+A group element contains information about the group including a listing of all nodes' IDs, the distance from the base station to the group (called the level) and methods used for group membership authentication.
+A sensor node only maintains its own key information, a hash of the ID of the next node in its primary path to the base station (securely provided by the base station) and group membership information.